Buchali/organize-directory/README.md

 # Organize a Directory

-Organize a directory by separating files between different directories based on their extensions.
+Organize a directory by moving files to sub directories based on their extensions.

 First, add `src` to `PAYTHONPATH`:
 ```